 Each report covers one specific application.
 Therefore, if you manage more than one application in vWAF, you need to create a separate report for each one.

 Creating and downloading a report manually

 To create a report:

-1. In the navigation area, select the application for which you want to create the report.
+- 1. In the navigation area, select the application for which you want to create the report. - 2.
+Activate the Monitoring | Reports tab.